tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

 }
 ```

-Indeed, if you are writing a single Terraform module, there is no need to use something like Jsonnet and `tf.libsonnet`.
+HCL provides many of the same constructs as Jsonnet, which means that there isn't much to gain from using Jsonnet for a
+single Terraform module.

-However, using Jsonnet can greatly increase the maintainability of large scale Terraform deployments, especially those
+However, using Jsonnet can greatly increase the maintainability of large scale Terraform deployments that span multiple
-that break their infrastructure into a series of smaller modules, and thus state files.
+modules and state files.
+When expanding a Terraform project to many smaller modules, you run into many limitations of

-Terraform HCL is tied to the Terraform runtime, and thus has multiple limitations.
+the Terraform HCL language that is caused by its tight coupling to the Terraform runtime.

 To name a few:

 - Code reusability is limited to a single module, and thus single state file.
 - Certain constructs can not be interpolated dynamically (e.g.,